ender-september/cucumbia-framework/README.md

 * **And** - Additional steps that can be used with any other keywords like **Given**, **When** and **Then**.

 ### Checkout vocabulary.md for vocabulary and conventions when forming expressions for scenario steps

-# Jenkins
-When the test results are in plain text, go to Manage Jenkins->Script Console and paste the following `System.setProperty("hudson.model.DirectoryBrowserSupport.CSP", "sandbox allow-scripts allow-popups allow-popups-to-escape-sandbox; style-src 'unsafe-inline' *;")`, than click on Run.